flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

   }
 }

-// A Widget that accepts the necessary arguments via the constructor. class PassArgumentsScreen extends StatelessWidget {
+// A Widget that accepts the necessary arguments via the
+// constructor.
+class PassArgumentsScreen extends StatelessWidget {
   static const routeName = '/passArguments';

   final String title;
   final String message;

-  // This Widget accepts the arguments as constructor parameters.
-It does not
+  // This Widget accepts the arguments as constructor
-  // extract the arguments from the ModalRoute.
+  // parameters.
+It does not extract the arguments from
+  // the ModalRoute.
   //
-  // The arguments are extracted by the onGenerateRoute function provided to the
+  // The arguments are extracted by the onGenerateRoute
-  // MaterialApp widget.
+  // function provided to the MaterialApp widget. const PassArgumentsScreen({
-  const PassArgumentsScreen({
-    Key key,
+    Key? key,
-    @required this.title,
+    required this.title,
-    @required this.message,
+    required this.message,
   }) : super(key: key);

   @override